wiselenium/wiselenium/README.md

 ```

 #### Screenshots on test failures
-A screenshot is automatically taken when a test fails.
+One of the golden rules of good testing is that you should be able to diagnose why a test failed without having to rerun it.
+For that, wiselenium automatically takes a screenshot when a test fails.
 Set the directory to which the screenshots will be saved by overriding the method `getTestFailureScreenShotPath()`.
 Defaults to `target/test-failure-screenshots/`.

 #### Convenience methods